 Step 1: Regularly clean filter, pump and skimmers

 A pool skimming net is a great tool for manually picking out larger pieces of debris.
 For smaller pieces, a pool vacuum is recommended.
-Robotic and automatic pool vacuums are handy if you don’t really have the time to do it yourself.
+Robotic and automatic pool vacuums are handy if you don’t have time to do it yourself.

 Step 2: Clean the salt cell

 A salt cell produces the chlorine in saltwater pools as opposed to manually adding it.
 Over time, calcium and other minerals tend to build up on the inside plates, in which case they need to be cleaned.
-So how do you clean a salt cell?
+So, how do you clean a salt cell?
 Let’s take a look.

-- Begin by removing the cell and manually picking out any build up you can see with your hands.
+- Begin by removing the cell and manually picking out any build-up you can see with your hands.

 - Use your garden hose to wash the cell out for any parts you may have missed.